QuantitativeImagingLaboratory/project-mnqt/report.md

 	because it seems more difficult to do interpolation based in the rotated grid.
 The known locations in the rotated grid might not fall on integer value rows and columns.

+    b) Scaling:
+        Implementation for scaling images was essentially the same as for the homework, except we take the new values for width and height rather than multipliers *fx* and *fy*.
+We instead calculate the *fx* and *fy* values based upon the input image's width and height and the target values.

+    c) Shearing:
+        The shearing algorithm ended up being fairly straightforward, once we got the hang of it.
+To calculate the new image width, we take the original width plus the heigh multiplied by the absolute value of the multiplier *m*.
+    The absolute value is important because negative values of *m* will still result in a wider image.
+For each pixel *i,j* in the new image, we calculate the value *x* to which it maps back: *x* = *i* - *mj*.
+If this value is outside the bounds of the original image, we set the value of the new pixel to 0 (black).
+Otherwise, we set it based upon the interpolation method.
+        By default, this method works for positive values of *m* and only in the vertical direction.
+Rather than try and make the algorithm more complex, we instead transformed the image matrix into one which matches that setup.
+        For negative *m*, the issue is that the image shears from the origin.
+    Since for negative *m* pixels extend back past the origin, this result in pixels being cut off, as if it had been translated.
+To counter this, if *m* is negative, we flip the image horizontally and set *m* to be positive.
+This results in the correct origin being used.
+Then after the new image is calculated, we flip it back again.
+        For horizontal shearing, we could implement a different algorithm which has essentially the same formulas but targeting different values:
+    *y* = *j* - *mi*.
+However, we can reduce it to the previously solved problem by rotating the matrix before and after.
+When the matrix is rotated 90 degrees, it matches the matrix which can be sheared vertically.
+Then once the new image is calculated, rotate it -90 degrees back to the original orientation.
+        In case of both these conditions, we only need to undo them in the opposite order we did them in.
+We chose to rotate -> flip -> calculate -> flip -> rotate, but either way works.